4. Optimization#

 Fig. 4.4 Optimizing \(f({\bf{x}}) = x_{1}^{2} + 2 x_{2}^{2}\) (Source: [Zhang et al., 2021], here).#

 Having up until now relied on a fixed learning rate \(\eta\), we now want to expand upon the previous algorithm by adaptively choosing \(\eta\).
 For this, we have to go back to Newton’s method.
+For this, we have to further expand the initial Taylor expansion to the third-order term as

 (4.13)#\[f({\bf{x}} + {\bf{\varepsilon}}) = f({\bf{x}}) + {\bf{\varepsilon}}^{\top} \nabla f({\bf{x}}) + \frac{1}{2} {\bf{\varepsilon}}^{\top} \nabla^{2} f({\bf{x}}) {\bf{\varepsilon}} + \mathcal{O}(||{\bf{\varepsilon}}||^{3}).\]

-If we now look closer at \(\nabla^{2} f({\bf{x}})\), sometimes also called the Hessian, then we recognize that for larger problems this term might be infeasible to compute due to the required \(\mathcal{O}(d^{2})\) computations.
+If we now look closer at \(\nabla^{2} f({\bf{x}})\), sometimes also called the Hessian, then we recognize that for larger problems, this term might be infeasible to compute due to the required \(\mathcal{O}(d^{2})\) computations.
+Following the condition \(\nabla_{\epsilon} f(\bf{x} + \epsilon)=0\) for the minimum to calculate \(\varepsilon\), we then arrive at the ideal value of

 (4.14)#\[{\bf{\varepsilon}} = - (\nabla^{2} f({\bf{x}}))^{-1} \nabla f({\bf{x}})\]

 I.e. we need to invert \(\nabla^{2} f({\bf{x}})\), the Hessian.
 Computing and storing this important array turns out to be really expensive!
 To reduce these costs we are looking towards the preconditioning of our optimization algorithm.
-For preconditioning we then only need to compute the diagonal entries, hence leading to the following update equation
+For preconditioning, we then only need to compute the diagonal entries, hence leading to the following update equation:

-(4.15)#\[{\bf{x}} \leftarrow {\bf{x}} - \eta \text{diag }(\nabla^{2} f({\bf{x}}))^{-1} \nabla f({\bf{x}}).\]
+(4.15)#\[{\bf{x}} \leftarrow {\bf{x}} - \eta \; \text{diag }(\nabla^{2} f({\bf{x}}))^{-1} \nabla f({\bf{x}}).\]

 What the preconditioning then achieves is to select a specific learning rate for every single variable.